 In support of the major social and political movement Black Lives Matter, the group released a video on Twitter specifically criticizing the Minneapolis police department.
-“We do not trust your corrupted organization to carry out justice, so we will be exposing your many crimes to the world.”
+This attack was enacted to support freedoms, move a political upheaval forward, and lift up those whose rights were threatened.

 Anon’s Twitter account exploded in popularity, with an influx of 3.5 million new followers in the days following the video.
-At the time of writing, the campaign consisted of a series of DDoS attacks that have briefly shut down the Minneapolis police department website, its parent website, and the Buffalo, New York, government site over the course of a weekend.
+At the time, the campaign consisted of a series of DDoS attacks that briefly shut down the Minneapolis police department website, its parent website, and the Buffalo, New York, government site over the course of a weekend.

 2. Collection of Clinton Emails Leaked

-WikiLeaks defines its mission as protection of freedom of speech and media publishing.
-It denotes that transparency creates a better society with more scrutiny and less corruption.
-The group leaked a collection of emails from the DNC, specifically between Hillary Clinton and her campaign manager, said to have originated from Russian hackers to further the campaign in Donald Trump’s favor.
+In order to protect the freedom of speech and media publishing, WikiLeaks leaked a collection of emails between Hillary Clinton and her campaign manager.
+Said to have originated from Russian hackers, these emails were released to promote societal transparency, decrease disruption, and further the campaign in Donald Trump’s favor.

 Hackers sent spear-phishing emails to employees of the Clinton campaign to steal the credentials of DNC members.
-The emails leaked significantly affected the Clinton campaign, and many have attributed to her resulting loss.
+The leaked emails significantly affected the Clinton campaign, and many have attributed them to her resulting loss.
 Following the leak, the Department of Justice indicted 12 Russian hackers for the incident.

 3. Attack on US Executive Branch

-The Syrian Electronic Army aims to disavow “the massive distortion of facts about the recent uprising in Syria” and compromise computer systems and organizations deemed as a direct threat to the Syrian government.
+The goal of SEA, and this particular political anarchy attack, is to deny rumors of support concerning the Syrian uprisings and compromise computer systems and organizations deemed as a direct threat to the Syrian government.
 SEA also aims to collect information on Syrian enemy countries.

-The group infiltrated U.S. government media, and private-sector organizations to steal credentials and perform DDoS and defacement attacks.
-The group successfully released a false tweet about an explosion in the White House which claimed to injure the President.
+The group infiltrated U.S. government media and private-sector organizations to steal credentials and perform DDoS and defacement attacks.
+The group successfully released a false tweet about an explosion in the White House that claimed to injure the President.
 The Dow briefly dropped 140 points after the tweet went live.